build-on-aws/bedrock-agent-txt2sql/README.md

 }
 ```

 - Now we will need to modify the **Advanced prompts**.
 Select the orange **Edit in Agent Builder** button at the top.
 Scroll down to advanced prompts, then select `Edit`.

-- In the `Advanced prompts` box under `Pre-processing template`, enable the `Override pre-processing template defaults` option.
-Also, make sure that `Activate pre-processing template` is disabled.
-This is so that we will bypass the possibility of deny responses.
-We are choosing this option for simplicity.
-Ideally, you would modify these prompts to allow only what is required.
+- In the `Advanced prompts`, navigate to the **Orchestration** tab.
+Enable the `Override orchestration template defaults` option.
+Also, make sure that `Activate orchestration template` is enabled.

 - In the `Prompt template editor`, go to line 22-23, then copy/paste the following prompt: